MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 This collection will now automatically add all devices that have Microsoft 365 Apps installed but are not a member of one of the other collections that we created.
 This collection will catch all devices that are running on an update channel that you haven't created a separate collection for.

-## Deploy applications and updates

-Based on our example scenario, the next steps could be:
-- Deploy an application that instructs the device to [perform a channel change](../change-update-channels.md#change-the-update-channel-with-configuration-manager) to Monthly Enterprise Channel as "available" to the collection that holds SAEC and SAEC-P devices.
-This enables users to switch channels on their own terms and at their own pace.
-You'll see the devices transitioning to the new collection automatically.
-- Deploy an application that allows a user to revert from, for example, Monthly Enterprise Channel to Semi-Annual Enterprise Channel in case there are problems.
-If your devices are receiving updates from the Office CDN, you can use the same approach as described previously.
-If you manage updates by using Configuration Manager, you must offer a reinstall of Microsoft 365 Apps to users, because Configuration Manager [can't perform a downgrade](../change-update-channels.md#considerations-when-changing-channels) for the installed build version.
-- [Deploy updates](../manage-microsoft-365-apps-updates-configuration-manager.md) from all the update channels that you support to the collection that holds all devices running Microsoft 365 Apps.
-It's important to *not* deploy updates to the individual collections, because devices that are undergoing performing a channel change must have access to the target update to complete the transition.
-Devices will only download applicable updates.
-So if a device is offered SEAC, SAEC-P and MEC updates, it will only download the delta from the update channel that the device is currently on or is instructed to switch to.
-Updates from other channels won't be downloaded.
-- Deploy an application that reinstalls the desired Microsoft 365 Apps configuration (for example, Monthly Enterprise Channel) to the collection that holds all devices that have configuration drift.

->[!Note]
+## Notes

->- If the configuration of a device is changed, there are two timers that are relevant on the Configuration Manager side:
+- If the configuration of a device is changed, there are two timers that are relevant on the Configuration Manager side:
->
->   - First, the device must upload the [hardware inventory](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory), which includes the information about the selected update channel.
+    - First, the device must upload the [hardware inventory](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory), which includes the information about the selected update channel.
->
->    - Second, the Configuration Manager infrastructure must recalculate the memberships of the collections.
+    - Second, the Configuration Manager infrastructure must recalculate the memberships of the collections.
->
-> - "Update channels supported by the IT department" in this article refers to channels that the IT department supports as approved configurations in the organization.
-The created collection will not catch devices that are running an unsupported build of the Microsoft 365 Apps.
+- "Update channels supported by the IT department" in this article refers to channels that the IT department supports as approved configurations in the organization.
+The created collection will not catch devices that are running a build which is no longer supported by Microsoft.